Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Alibaba Group Holding Limited’s main financial flows

-Alibaba Group Holding Limited – September 2024 quarterly earnings results
+Alibaba Group Holding Limited September 2024 financial results

-On 15 November 2024, Alibaba Group Holding Limited released its quarterly results for the period ended on 30 September 2024.
+On 15 November 2024, Alibaba Group Holding Limited released its financial results for the quarter ended 30 September 2024.
 The key figures from the report are outlined below:

 • Revenue: 33.70 billion USD (+5%)